thephpleague/plates/README.md

 ### How the batch extension works

-The batch extension works well for methods that accept one parameter, modify it, and then return it.
-It's also important to note that it executes methods left to right.
-It will also favour extension methods over native PHP functions if there are conflicts.
+The batch extension works well for functions that accept one parameter, modify it, and then return it.
+It's also important to note that it executes functions left to right.
+It will also favour extension functions over native PHP functions if there are conflicts.

 ```php
 <!-- Will output: JONATHAN -->